adamghill/fediview/content/best-tools-for-mastodon.md

 Because `Mastodon` has a robust API anyone can create a different interface for browsing your network.

+- [fediview](https://fediview.com): Aggregate the most popular posts from your timelines to get a personalized view of posts.
+Made by [@adamghill](https://indieweb.social/@adamghill/).
 - [Elk](https://elk.zone): A web-only interface for Mastodon that feels very similar to Twitter.
 - [tooty](https://n1k0.github.io/tooty/): An experimental multi-account Mastodon web client that is all client-side (no server needed!).
 - [Phanpy](https://phanpy.social): A minimalist, opinionated Mastodon web client.
 Made by [@cheeaun](https://mastodon.social/@cheeaun).
 - [Cuckoo](https://www.cuckoo.social/): A GooglePlus-Like third-party web client for mastodon.
-- [fediview](https://fediview.com): Aggregate the most popular posts from your timelines to get a personalized view of posts.
-Made by [@adamghill](https://indieweb.social/@adamghill/).
+- [searchtodon](https://searchtodon.social): Private Timeline Search for Mastodon.
 - [Pinafore](https://pinafore.social): An alternative web client for Mastodon, focused on speed and simplicity.
 Made by [@nolan](https://toot.cafe/@nolan), but [unmaintained](https://nolanlawson.com/2023/01/09/retiring-pinafore/).

 ## Desktop clients